How To Choose The Right School For You? | Part 1

 Feb 24, 2024

-Kas Pillay
+Kas

-There are many aspects to think about when choosing a school, the aim of this article will be to hopefully shed some light on the common surface-level considerations that one needs to reflect on when making this important decision.
+There are many aspects to think about when choosing a school, the aim of this article will be to shed some light on the common considerations that one needs to reflect on when making this important decision.

-Schools aren’t always permanent places for teachers- in the modern teaching world, teachers regularly work part-time or across numerous schools, and it is very normal for teachers to leave schools each year for a range of reasons.
-If you have made a decision that you are second guessing, don’t stress! you have the freedom to move at any time and find work as a relief teacher or as a contract teacher at a later date.
-It’s never final just a learning experience.
+Regardless of the choice you ultimately make, remember you have the freedom to move at any time and find work as a relief teacher or as a contract teacher at a later date.
+It is never final just a learning experience.

 The Complexity Of The Student’s Needs